If you’re interested in beginning your study of Arabic, or taking your language skills to the next level, come discover Jordan this summer.

 Najeh Abu Orabi

-Zeina al Karaki joined CIEE Amman as a new Resident Coordinator in 2012.
+Zeina al Karaki joined CIEE Amman as the AL program’s Resident Coordinator in 2012.
 Zeina received a Fulbright Foreign Language Teaching Assistantship and taught Arabic as a Foreign Language at Valdosta State University, Georgia.
 She earned her M.Ed in Educational Leadership from University of Cincinnati, where she also taught Arabic for two years.
 Zeina also worked with the National Center for Human Rights (NCHR) in Amman within the NCHR Capacity building project.
+Zeina became Student Services Manager for all of CIEE Amman in Spring 2015.

 Where You'll Study